tldr-pages/tldr/pages/common/vim.md

 # vim

-> Vi IMproved, a programmer's text editor.
+> Vi IMproved, a programmers text editor.

 - Open a file with cursor at the given line number: